-EXT In can be used to input an external trigger pulse or sample clock signal.
+EXT In can be used to input an external trigger pulse.

 REF In can be used to input an external reference clock signal.

 These inputs have a simple BNC interface with no power supply.
 See your product datasheet for voltage and frequency ratings.